GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/containership.md

 ![service-openldap-settings](../img/csio/service-openldap-settings.png)

-To get correct values for `GLUU_KV_HOST` and `GLUU_KV_PORT`, we need to go to overview page of Consul service.
+To get the correct values for `GLUU_KV_HOST` and `GLUU_KV_PORT`, go to the overview page of Consul service.
 Pick `consul` service in `Services` tab.
-Take a note of its DNS entry as shown by example below:
+Take a note of its DNS entry, as shown in the example below:

 ![service-consul-overview](../img/csio/service-consul-overview.png)